BingYuanNg/Caroudit/README.md

 |POST| /topic/:id/upvote | upvote topic by id||
 |POST| /topic/:id/downvote | downvote topic by id||
 |DELETE| /topic/:id | delete topic by id||

+Details about parameters can be seen in the comments in controller.

 # Path taken
 ### Storing Topics: